 - You are generally "worthless" to your unit until you have completed job training.
 You can't do the "job" you were "hired" for, and the unit can't begin your advanced training.

 - If you attend job training immediately after basic training, you will still be in shape.
-It's easy to fall out of shape in a year's time, when you're only drilling one weekend per month.
-However, under the "split training" option, you're thrown back into a training evironment, right along side those straight out of basic training, and you're expected to keep up with them.
+It's easy to fall out of shape in a year's time when you're only drilling one weekend per month.
+However, under the "split training" option, you're thrown back into a training environment, right alongside those straight out of basic training, and you're expected to keep up with them.

 - "Split Option" members undergo the same job-training restrictions as those straight out of basic training.
 That means, for the first month or so of job-school, your off-duty time is strictly regimented.
 That's pretty easy when you're straight out of basic training.
 It's not so easy, once you've spent up to a year in the relatively relaxed environment of weekend drills.